-After the 'SEP-triplification' of SNOMED CT, Suntisrivaraporn et al [41] developed a reasoner that could work with transitive relations and showed that it could do so without any additional complexity (i.e. without the algorithm requiring any appreciably additional time or space).
-By specifying that the part-of relation is transitive (with a statement like (transitive partOf)), the above statements could be expressed simply as follows:
+After the 'SEP-triplification' of SNOMED CT, Suntisrivaraporn et al [48] developed a reasoner that could work with transitive relations and showed that it could do so without any additional complexity (i.e. without the algorithm requiring any appreciably additional time or space).
+By specifying that the partof relation is transitive (with a statement like (transitive partOf)), the eight statements above could be expressed simply as follows:

-$\mathsf{Finger}\sqsubseteq \exists \mathsf{partOf}.\mathsf{Hand}$
+$\mathsf{Finger} \sqsubseteq \exists \mathsf{partOf}.\mathsf{Hand}$